maastrichtlawtech/extraction_libraries/echr/README.md

 There, the user can use the tools of Advanced Search of HUDOC to search for specific cases.
 Afterwards*, the user can copy the link of the current website, and pass it on to the extraction methods.

+Known issues with the 'link' method:

+- Using the " character in your searches will cause the extraction to fail.
+It will only work if that character is in the Text section, where it is essential for proper use of the search.
+In all the other search fields, please do not use the " character.
+If it is essential for you work, please raise an issue on Github, and we can try to manually fix another field.

 * It should be noted that the link only updates after the 'search' button  of the Advanced Search is clicked.